Australian-Internet-Observatory/aio-periodic-archiving-daemon/GUIDE.md

 This design is configurable by the following strings:

-`config.json -> strings -> popup.html -> BUTTON_TEST_RUN_TEXT`
+`config.json → strings → popup.html → BUTTON_TEST_RUN_TEXT`<br>

-The text that displays on the button that indicates to 'test run' the plugin's archiving process.
+_The text that displays on the button that indicates to 'test run' the plugin's archiving process._

-`config.json -> strings -> popup.html -> BUTTON_REGISTER_TEXT`
+`config.json → strings → popup.html → BUTTON_REGISTER_TEXT`<br>

-The text that displays on the button that indicates to register the plugin.
+_The text that displays on the button that indicates to register the plugin._

-`config.json -> strings -> popup.html -> BUTTON_PAUSE_FOR_24HRS_TEXT`
+`config.json → strings → popup.html → BUTTON_PAUSE_FOR_24HRS_TEXT`<br>

-The text that displays on the button that indicates to pause the plugin for 24 hours.
+_The text that displays on the button that indicates to pause the plugin for 24 hours._

-`config.json -> strings -> popup.html -> ABOUT_THIS_PROJECT_TEXT`
+`config.json → strings → popup.html → ABOUT_THIS_PROJECT_TEXT`<br>

-The text that displays on the link to learn more about the relevant research project.
+_The text that displays on the link to learn more about the relevant research project._

-`config.json -> strings -> popup.html -> BUTTON_PAUSE_FOR_24HRS_RESUME_TEXT`
+`config.json → strings → popup.html → BUTTON_PAUSE_FOR_24HRS_RESUME_TEXT`<br>

-The text that displays on the button to resume the project for 24 hours.
+_The text that displays on the button to resume the project for 24 hours._

-`config.json -> strings -> popup.html -> PLUGIN_STATUS_TEXT`
+`config.json → strings → popup.html → PLUGIN_STATUS_TEXT`<br>

-The text that displays to indicate the status of the plugin.
+_The text that displays to indicate the status of the plugin._

-`config.json -> strings -> popup.html -> PLUGIN_STATUS_REGISTERED_TEXT`
+`config.json → strings → popup.html → PLUGIN_STATUS_REGISTERED_TEXT`<br>

-The text that displays to indicate that the plugin is registered.
+_The text that displays to indicate that the plugin is registered._

-`config.json -> strings -> popup.html -> PLUGIN_STATUS_UNREGISTERED_TEXT`
+`config.json → strings → popup.html → PLUGIN_STATUS_UNREGISTERED_TEXT`<br>

-The text that displays to indicate that the plugin is unregistered.
+_The text that displays to indicate that the plugin is unregistered._

-`config.json -> strings -> popup.html -> PLUGIN_DATA_COLLECTION_WINDOW_ENDED_TEXT`
+`config.json → strings → popup.html → PLUGIN_DATA_COLLECTION_WINDOW_ENDED_TEXT`<br>

-The text that displays to indicate that the plugin's data collection window has ended.
+_The text that displays to indicate that the plugin's data collection window has ended._

-`config.json -> strings -> popup.html -> PLUGIN_DATA_COLLECTION_WINDOW_ENDED_IMAGE`
+`config.json → strings → popup.html → PLUGIN_DATA_COLLECTION_WINDOW_ENDED_IMAGE`<br>

-The imagery that indicates that the data collection time window has ended.
+_The imagery that indicates that the data collection time window has ended._

 ### Constants

 Beyond branding the plugin, there are also values that can be set in order to augment the general behaviour of the plugin - these are given as follows:

-`config.json -> constants -> startDate`
+`config.json → constants → startDate`<br>

-The start date of the intended data collection (given as an ISO date/time string) - the plugin will not run before this date.
+_The start date of the intended data collection (given as an ISO date/time string) - the plugin will not run before this date._

-`config.json -> constants -> endDate`
+`config.json → constants → endDate`<br>

-The end date of the intended data collection (given as an ISO date/time string) - the plugin will not run after this date.
+_The end date of the intended data collection (given as an ISO date/time string) - the plugin will not run after this date._

-`config.json -> constants -> learnMorePage`
+`config.json → constants → learnMorePage`<br>

-The link to the webpage where participants can learn more about the research project.
+_The link to the webpage where participants can learn more about the research project._

-`config.json -> constants -> runInterval`
+`config.json → constants → runInterval`<br>

-The number of minutes that will elapse between executions of the plugin.
+_The number of minutes that will elapse between executions of the plugin._

-`config.json -> constants -> searchProcessInterval`
+`config.json → constants → searchProcessInterval`<br>

-The time (in milliseconds) that should elapse between individual archiving processes.
+_The time (in milliseconds) that should elapse between individual archiving processes._

-`config.json -> constants -> timeDelayMillisecondsBeforeStartingProcess`
+`config.json → constants → timeDelayMillisecondsBeforeStartingProcess`<br>

-The time (in milliseconds) that should elapse after the countdown completes, and before starting a new archiving process.
+_The time (in milliseconds) that should elapse after the countdown completes, and before starting a new archiving process._

-`config.json -> constants -> timeMillisecondsCheckTimerValue`
+`config.json → constants → timeMillisecondsCheckTimerValue`<br>

-The time (in milliseconds) that should elapse before a new check is undertaken on the status of the archiving process.
+_The time (in milliseconds) that should elapse before a new check is undertaken on the status of the archiving process._

-`config.json -> constants -> maxTimesToRunPerDay`
+`config.json → constants → maxTimesToRunPerDay`<br>

-The maximum number of times that an archiving process can run within a given day.
+_The maximum number of times that an archiving process can run within a given day._

-`config.json -> constants -> timeMillisecondsToWaitBeforeSendingBackScrapeFirstAttempt`
+`config.json → constants → timeMillisecondsToWaitBeforeSendingBackScrapeFirstAttempt`<br>

-The time (in milliseconds) that should elapse before running the first attempt to retrieve a scrape on an archived query.
+_The time (in milliseconds) that should elapse before running the first attempt to retrieve a scrape on an archived query._

-`config.json -> constants -> timeMillisecondsToWaitBeforeSendingBackScrapeSecondAttempt`
+`config.json → constants → timeMillisecondsToWaitBeforeSendingBackScrapeSecondAttempt`<br>

-The time (in milliseconds) that should elapse before running the second attempt to retrieve a scrape on an archived query.
+_The time (in milliseconds) that should elapse before running the second attempt to retrieve a scrape on an archived query._

-`config.json -> constants -> timeMillisecondsToWaitBeforeSendingBackScrapeThirdAttempt`
+`config.json → constants → timeMillisecondsToWaitBeforeSendingBackScrapeThirdAttempt`<br>

-The time (in milliseconds) that should elapse before running the third attempt to retrieve a scrape on an archived query.
+_The time (in milliseconds) that should elapse before running the third attempt to retrieve a scrape on an archived query._

-`config.json -> constants -> timeMillisecondsBeforeDeletingWindowFirstAttempt`
+`config.json → constants → timeMillisecondsBeforeDeletingWindowFirstAttempt`<br>

-The time (in milliseconds) that should elapse before deleting an 'archiving process' window.
+_The time (in milliseconds) that should elapse before deleting an 'archiving process' window._

-`config.json -> constants -> firefoxGeckoID`
+`config.json → constants → firefoxGeckoID`<br>

-For distributing the plugin to the Mozilla Firefox Add-Ons Store, a Gecko ID is provided by their online development console, and should be specified here.
-Learn more [here](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/).
+_For distributing the plugin to the Mozilla Firefox Add-Ons Store, a Gecko ID is provided by their online development console, and should be specified here.
+Learn more [here](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/)._

 ### Building The Plugin